 The children go to the Edible Schoolyard year-round.
 Sometimes, the garden is a wet place.
 Proper attire is important so that children can fully enjoy the garden.
 Please be sure to keep rain boots at school at all times.
 When it is cold, please keep gloves, a hat, and weather appropriate jacket at school as well.
 The children visit the greenhouse (which is accessible to everyone), and are involved with worms, hands on, in the worm bin.
-Plans are underway to enhance the garden in the near future.

-The children will participate in gardening activities throughout the year; planting, weeding, harvesting, composting, tasting, plant identification, etc. The Garden Educator, Cath Cowan, guides the children to explore, learn and respect the gardening process while teaching them the importance of sustainable gardening.
+The children will participate in gardening activities throughout the year; planting, weeding, harvesting, composting, tasting, plant identification, etc. The Garden Educator, Cat Cowan, guides the children to explore, learn and respect the gardening process while teaching them the importance of sustainable gardening.